DavidStevensonVtex/Ubuntu-Unleashed/ch12/README.md

     b.
 Look for an entry with an * in the Boot column.
 This is your boot device.
 It will look something like /dev/sda1.

-1. Mount the Ubuntu partition at /mnt by using this command, replacing /dev/sda1 with the information you just found: `sudo mount /dev/sda /mnt`
+1. Mount the Ubuntu partition at /mnt by using this command, replacing /dev/sda1 with the information you just found:

+    `sudo mount /dev/sda /mnt`

 1. Reinstall GRUB with this command, again replacing /dev/sda1 with what you found earlier.

     `sudo grub-install --boot-directory=/mnt/boo /dev/sda1`

 1. Restart the computer, and Ubuntu should boot properly.

+#### Using Recovery Mode

+Press Shift after the BIOS is done to access the GRUB menu.
+Select Advanced Options for Ubuntu.
+From the new menu, select an entry with the words *recovery mode*.
+This boots into a recovery menu with options to automatically fix several possible problems, or at least it lets you boot into a minimal recovery-mode version of Ubuntu with only the most necessary processes loaded.

+From here, you may be able to fix disks, check file systems, drop to a root prompt to fix file permissions, and so on.